Contra Dance Frequently Asked Questions

 Plus, one of the wonderful things about contra dancing is the willingness of the more experienced dancers to teach those who are new to the dance form.

 Having said that, there are other common mistakes new dancers often make that have little to do with any individual dance.
-These mistakes aren't at all stupid as the linked article suggests; they are totally understandable and are commonly made by beginning contra dancers.
+These mistakes aren't at all stupid as the title of the linked article suggests; they are totally understandable and are very, very common.
 Yet making any of them really can prevent a new dancer from learning and enjoying this most enjoyable form of dance.
-If you're new to contra, we strongly suggest that you read the article and take it to heart.
+If you're new to contra, we suggest that you at least scan the article and take it to heart.
 You will be glad that you did.

 How much does it cost?